apache/trafficcontrol/.github/actions/repo-info/README.md

   under the License.
 -->

-# fetch-github-branch-sha docker action
+# repo-info docker action
-This action queries for the latest git commit sha and latest tag on a GitHub repo branch.
+This action builds an RPM name, after fetching the latest git commit sha and latest tag on a GitHub repo branch.

 ## Inputs